SpinalHDL/VexRiscv/README.md

 - RV32I[M] instruction set
 - Pipelined with 5 stages (Fetch, Decode, Execute, Memory, WriteBack)
-- 1.44 DMIPS/Mhz when all features are enabled
+- 1.44 DMIPS/Mhz --no-inline when nearly all features are enabled (1.57 DMIPS/Mhz when the divider lookup table is enabled)
 - Optimized for FPGA, fully portable
 - AXI4 and Avalon ready
 - Optional MUL/DIV extensions